Aliases for CHEK1 Gene

 GeneCards Summary for CHEK1 Gene

 CHEK1 (Checkpoint Kinase 1) is a Protein Coding gene.
-Diseases associated with CHEK1 include ataxia-telangiectasia and li-fraumeni syndrome.
-Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+Diseases associated with CHEK1 include Ataxia-Telangiectasia and Li-Fraumeni Syndrome.
+Among its related pathways are RET signaling and DNA Double-Strand Break Repair.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.

 Checkpoint kinases (Chks) are serine/threonine kinases that are involved in the control of the cell cycle.
 Two subtypes have so far been identified, Chk1 and Chk2.
 They are essential components to delay cell cycle progression in all cells and act at all three cell cycle checkpoints.